Why Insurance Companies Dispute Injury Claims

 Scrutinising Policy Coverage

-Not every injury is a covered injury.
+Not every injury is a covered one.
 Insurance policies contain specific exclusions and limitations.
 If the incident is beyond the scope of what the agreement covered, claims can be contested.

 Detecting Fraudulent Claims

 Insurance fraud continues to be a perennial problem.
-Organisations spend big bucks on investigative resources to identify and nip in the bud efforts to falsify or overstate injuries in exchange for compensation payments.
+Organizations invest heavily in investigative resources to identify and prevent efforts to falsify or overstate injuries in exchange for compensation payments.

 Assessing Liability

 Usually, there will be a dispute as to who is liable for the injury.
-The insurer may respond by asserting that the claimant carries some or even all of the fault, which limits the total amount of money that the injured party can be compensated for their injuries.
+The insurer may respond by asserting that the claimant carries some or even all of the blame, which limits the total amount of money with which the injured party can be compensated for their injuries.

 Comparing Previous Claims

-Someone who has filed claims in the past can come back to haunt a new claim.
+A person who has previously filed claims can negatively impact a new claim.
 If this same type of incident has happened before, or perhaps in a similar community, adjusters can become suspicious of the validity of the most recent report.

 Evaluating Supporting Documentation

 Documentation is an important aspect of making a successful claim.
-When records are missing or incomplete, it can take time for us to prepare our files, and this can lead to insurance companies demanding additional evidence.
+When records are missing or incomplete, it can take time for us to prepare our files, and such delays can lead to insurance companies demanding additional evidence.

 Challenging Treatment Costs